Co-Occurring Disorders and Addiction Treatment: What the Research Shows

 Mindfulness and Emerging Therapies

-Newer approaches, such as Mindfulness-Oriented Recovery Enhancement (MORE), are showing promise in reducing cravings, enhancing emotional resilience, and helping people rediscover meaning in life beyond addiction.
+Newer approaches such as Mindfulness-Oriented Recovery Enhancement are showing promise in reducing cravings, enhancing emotional resilience, and helping people rediscover meaning in life beyond addiction.
+These approaches complement evidence-based therapies and are increasingly integrated into comprehensive co-occurring disorder treatment programs.

 What are co-occurring disorders?

-They refer to when a person experiences both a substance use disorder and a mental health condition, such as depression, anxiety, or PTSD.
+Co-occurring disorders refer to when a person experiences both a substance use disorder and a mental health condition such as depression, anxiety, or PTSD at the same time.

 Does treating mental health improve sobriety outcomes?

 Yes.
-When both conditions are treated together, long-term recovery rates significantly improve.
+When both conditions are treated together through integrated care, long-term recovery rates improve significantly compared to treating each condition in isolation.

-Relapse risk is highest in the first year, but with five years of continuous recovery, it drops to about 7.2%.
+Relapse risk is highest in the first year after treatment.
+With five years of continuous recovery and ongoing support, that risk drops to approximately 7.2%.

 What is integrated treatment?